Aesgeroth/DeepSea/Raid Crafting Recipes.md

 Ring of Abyss + Heart of Red Infernal 1x + Heart of Yellow Infernal 1x + Origin of Nucleus 1x = Ring of Abyss [Damage] (Damage increased by 3%)

-# Ring Upgrades After Specialization
+# Ring Upgrades After Specialization:

 Ring of Abyss 3% [Str or Agi or Int or Damage or Health] + Origin of Nucleus 1x = Ring of Abyss 4% [Str or Agi or Int or Damage or Health]